TomasVotruba/tomasvotruba.com/packages/blog/config/data/2020/2020-10-31-new-in-symplify-9-composer-json-manipulator-in-object-api.md

 $composerJson->setLicense('MIT');
 ```

-We've been testing this package for a couple of ~~weeks~~ months, just to be sure it works well in practise.
+We've been testing [the symplify/composer-json-manipulator package](https://github.com/symplify/composer-json-manipulator) for a couple of ~~weeks~~ months, just to be sure it works well in practise.

 <img src="/assets/images/posts/2020/composer-json-manipulator-tested.png" class="img-thumbnail">